MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/deploy-using-powershell-api.md

 # Deploy builds using PowerShell/API

-This topic provides an overview on how to deploy/create builds for VMs using Windows OS in PowerShell on a Windows 10 development device.
+This article provides an overview on how to deploy/create builds for VMs using Windows OS in PowerShell on a Windows 10 development device.

-When deploying a build using PowerShell/API, you are likely to be using a combination of using Game Manager and the APIs.
+When deploying a build using PowerShell/API, you're likely to be using a combination of using Game Manager and the APIs.
 Hence, the PowerShell/API commands are listed by functionality below.

 If this is your first time deploying a build, we recommend deploying a build using the [Wrapper sample](wrapper-sample.md) because it comes with all the assets you need to actually deploy servers.